Mark Foley scandal: House Ethics Committee

-The Ethics Committee has no power over Foley, who is no longer a member of Congress.
-As a result, its chairman has said it will focus on the "conduct of House members, officers and staff related to information concerning improper conduct involving members and current and former pages".
+The Ethics Committee had no power over Foley, as he was no longer a member of Congress at its formation.
+As a result, the committee's stated focus was on the "conduct of House members, officers and staff related to information concerning improper conduct involving members and current and former pages".

 On December 8, 2006, the committee reported the investigation's conclusion, finding Hastert and other Republican leaders negligent, but not in violation of any House rules.
 The panel did not recommend any sanctions for their failure to stop Foley.
 The investigation validated Trandahl's and Fordham's reports and concluded that Hastert's chief of staff first learned of Foley's conduct in 2002 or 2003, and that Hastert's chief counsel had been aware of concerns for nearly a decade.

 Justice Department

 On October 13, 2006, a Justice Department spokesman confirmed that they had opened a preliminary investigation of the official rafting trip taken in 1996 by Kolbe with two 17 year-old former pages.

 On October 1, 2006 in a letter to U.S. Attorney General Alberto Gonzales, Hastert requested an investigation into Foley's actions, specifically into the explicit IMs that had recently surfaced.
 Hastert's letter also requested investigation of persons who knew or had possession of these messages but did not report them to the appropriate authorities.
 That day, the FBI stated that it was assessing whether any federal laws had been violated.

 On July 21, 2006, the director of the organization Citizens for Responsibility and Ethics in Washington (CREW) received copies of the e-mails from one of her staff members, who had received it two days earlier.
 On that day, CREW turned over the e-mails to the FBI; however, the FBI found insufficient grounds to open a criminal investigation.
 After the scandal broke, CREW criticized the FBI's lack of action.
 An anonymous source in the FBI told The Washington Post that CREW was their original source for the e-mails but had provided only heavily redacted copies, even after a request for complete copies, and would not identify their source.
 The FBI source also alleged that CREW had held the emails since April before turning them over.
 However, the department spokesman would not comment on the record.
 CREW's executive director, Melanie Sloan, replied that they had provided unedited e-mails to the FBI, and that her original e-mails to the FBI proved that.
 She formally requested that the Justice Department's Inspector General investigate the FBI's assertions.

 The resulting Inspector General's report concluded that (1) CREW had received the emails in July and turned them over to the FBI within two days; (2) the FBI's decision not to pursue charges against Foley based on the initial emails did not constitute misconduct; but (3) the FBI probably should have referred the case to the House Page Board or other authorities based on what they received.